Wiwek: 2016-2019: Collaboration with Skrillex, Marshmello and debut album Cycles

 On 19 February 2016, he collaborated with Dutch DJs Yellow Claw to release "Pop It" as a single.
-His OWSLA-debut extended play consisting of five songs, "The Free and Rebellious" which incorporates elements of drum and bass, was released a week later.
+His OWSLA-debut extended play consisting of five songs, The Free and Rebellious which incorporates elements of drum and bass, was released a week later.
 The EP had received poor ratings in a review with only 1.5 star was given out of five.

 Most recently, Wiwek's The Free and Rebellious EP was used as the soundtrack and score to the short film Still in the Cage which was filmed in Bangkok, Thailand, written and directed by Canadian filmmaker Jodeb and produced by Wiwek and Skrillex.
-The short film included Wiwek's collaboration with Skrillex "Killa".
+The short film included Wiwek's collaboration with Skrillex, "Killa".
 It was premiered on 17 August at the theater at Ace Hotel Downtown Los Angeles.
 An official music video for "Killa", directed by Jonathan Desbiens was uploaded by Skrillex to YouTube.
 The single "Killa" features vocals from Swedish vocalist Elliphant.
 American trap producer Slushii, Boombox Cartel and Henry Fong have released remixes of the song.

 He released his debut album, Cycles on 8 March 2019 through his record label Maha Vana.
-He was also featured in a track "Angklung Life" with American DJ Marshmello on the album Joytime III.
+He was also featured on the track "Angklung Life" with American DJ Marshmello on the album Joytime III.